GeveoAu/blog/_posts/2022-11-18-Managing Project Dependencies with Git.md

 <img  src="/img/udith_4_2022_11_18.png" height="350 px" width="786px" />

-As in the above image, you can see a folder named, “submodule-one” which is the name of the child repository, and a commit hash (after the sign @) which is the last HEAD commit of the main branch of the child repository, at the moment this submodule-adding command ran.
+As in the above image, you can see a folder named, *submodule-one* which is the name of the child repository, and a commit hash (after the sign @) which is the last HEAD commit of the main branch of the child repository, at the moment this submodule-adding command ran.
 If you click on this folder, you’ll be redirected to the relevant commit in the relevant repository.

 Next, I am going to add the second submodule, just following the same command used earlier.
 I run, git submodule add https://github.com/Udith-Gayan/submodule-two.git

-Then, the .gitmodules file gets updated as follows,
+Then, the *.gitmodules* file gets updated as follows,

 <img  src="/img/udith_5_2022_11_18.png" height="175 px" width="586 px" />